Walter Jennings (industrialist): Personal life

 In New York City, they lived at 9 East 70th Street and in the late 1890s, he became a summer resident of Cold Spring Harbor on Long Island where he had a large country home built by Carrère and Hastings and known as Burrwood.
 In 1928, Jennings gave significant funds towards the development of a park and bathing beach for the use of villagers and town residents known as Memorial Park.

 Jennings died at his winter home in Jekyll Island on January 9, 1933.
 He was buried at the Memorial Cemetery of Saint John's Church in Laurel Hollow, New York, on Long Island.
 Burrwood was sold by his heirs in 1950.
 The home was later demolished and the Olmsted Brothers gazebo was moved to the Elizabeth Street Garden in the Nolita neighborhood of Manhattan.

 Art collection

 He was also a prominent art collector and was a lay member of the Grand Central Art Galleries.
-He owned a number of works by prominent artists, including two portraits of George Washington by Gilbert Stuart, a portrait of Thomas Townshend, 1st Viscount Sydney also by Stuart, companion portraits of Mr. and Mrs. Thomas Russell of Charlestown by Charles Wilson Peale, a self-portrait by Thomas Sully and a portrait of John J. Sedley by Benjamin West.
+He owned a number of works by prominent artists, including two portraits of George Washington by Gilbert Stuart, a portrait of Thomas Townshend, 1st Viscount Sydney also by Stuart, companion portraits of Mr. and Mrs. Thomas Russell of Charlestown by Charles Willson Peale, a self-portrait by Thomas Sully and a portrait of John J. Sedley by Benjamin West.
 He also collected early American and Georgian silver, Chinese porcelain (including K'ang Hsi examples) and an English and French furniture.